“An exposé of planetary scale.”

 April 2006

-Chylek is listed as a signatory of the 2006 open letter to Prime Minister Stephen Harper.
-The letter, titled "Open Kyoto to Debate," urged inaction on climate policy while debating the existence of climate change.
+Chylek was a signatory of a 2006 open letter to Prime Minister Stephen Harper.
+The letter, titled “Open Kyoto to Debate,” urged inaction on climate policy while debating the existence of climate change.

 In a summary of the first conference, Chylek claims its purpose is to "promote open discussion" regarding climate issues.
 Chylek's summary suggests that global warming is a natural process and possibly even "a blessing."
 He also includes suggestions for policymakers, one of which describes how reducing greenhouse gas emissions would "not by itself be an effective tool in producing a sustainable environment."